mkzeender/autohotpy/README.md

     print(f'You pressed {this_hotkey}')
 ```

-For a list of hotkey codes, check out [Hotkeys and Keyboard Shortcuts](https://www.autohotkey.com/docs/v2/Hotkeys.htm) on the Autohotkey Docs
+Check out [Hotkeys and Keyboard Shortcuts](https://www.autohotkey.com/docs/v2/Hotkeys.htm) to learn about Hotkeys in Ahk.

 Square bracket notation can also be used to append arbitrary Ahk code to the script, and to define [Hotstrings](https://www.autohotkey.com/docs/v2/Hotstrings.htm)